altkov/html-js-css-snippets/README.md

-# html js css snippets
+# JQuery Menu Active

-## 1. menu-active is jQuery plugin that highlight the active item in your menu.
+## menu-active is jQuery plugin that highlight the active item in your menu.

 How to use: